Mapping Workflow

 RESOURCES

-- Creates and exports detailed forest disturbance polygons, view the 'how-to' pdf for the script's link
+1. Export detailed forest disturbance polygons, link provided in the 'how-to' pdf

 PRESENTATIONS